meichthys/foss_photo_libraries/CONTRIBUTE.md

 1. Make changes to `projects.json` (take note of the [project structure](#project-data-structure))

-2. Re-generate the README.md file to review changes (This will also happen automatically when you push):
+2. Re-generate the README.md file to review changes:

   ```bash
   python3 generate_readme.py